hapax/hapax.github.io/assets/chuzenji.md

 perishable orders---things like
-boats and people and economic growth---which come into being for a time, but by the agency of death, corruption and change, go out of it again, a sort of ontological revolving door.
+boats and people and economic growth---which come into being for a time, but by the agency of death, corruption and change, go out of it again, through a sort of ontological revolving door.
 So far, he is in agreement with Heraclitus, the pre-Socratic genius who pithily observed that "nothing endures but change."